akitheshittiesta/my-first-labo/README.md

 # my-first-labo
-This is My first labo
+This is My awesome labo